 Father, Dr. Marco Valdivia, and his son who is now happy and healthy.

-An hour before surgery, Macro went into cardiac arrest and stopped breathing.
+An hour before surgery, Marco went into cardiac arrest and stopped breathing.
 “In the blink of an eye, there was a complete medical team around my baby, hooking up machines to him to measure his pulse, blood pressure, dioxides — everything to make sure nothing was overlooked.
 A physician performed CPR by massaging his heart to get it beating again,” recalls Dr. Valdivia.

 Marco was rushed to the operating room and placed on a cardiopulmonary bypass machine — a machine that takes over for the heart by replacing the heart’s pumping action and adding oxygen to the blood — to keep him alive during surgery.